Percolation games, probabilistic cellular automata, and the hard-core model: Percolation games and probabilistic cellular automata

+so that we also deduce that $\mu(?)=0$.
+A similar argument applies in the case when $p>0$ and $q=0$. \end{proof}

-Now we can quickly deduce our main result.
+Now, we can quickly deduce our main result.

-\begin{proof}[Proof of Theorem \ref{thm:2d}] We know that the distribution of the states (win, loss, draw) of the sites along a diagonal $S_k$ in the percolation game is a stationary distribution for $F_p$.
-Since by Proposition \ref{prop:F0}, $F_p$ has no stationary distribution with positive probability of $\ques$ for any $p>0$, the probability of a draw in the percolation game must be 0.
-Then by Proposition \ref{prop-draws}, the PCA $A_p$ is ergodic for each $p>0$.
+\begin{proof}[Proof of Theorem \ref{thm:2d}] We know that the distribution of the states (win, loss, draw) of the sites along a diagonal $S_k$ in the percolation game is a stationary distribution for $F_{p,q}$.
+Since by Proposition \ref{prop:F0}, $F_{p,q}$ has no stationary distribution with positive probability of $\ques$ whenever $p+q>0$, the probability of a draw in the percolation game must be $0$.
+Then by Proposition \ref{prop-draws}, the PCA $A_{p,q}$ is ergodic for each $p$ and $q$ with $p+q>0$. \end{proof}